 Total current liabilities = ₹7,55,000

-XYZ Company Current Assets – Current Liabilities = Working Capital
+Working Capital of XYZ Company= Current Assets – Current Liabilities

 The above mentioned is the concept, that is elucidated in detail about ‘What is working capital in accounting?’ for the Commerce students.
 To know more, stay tuned to BYJU’S.